Buying Guide for Rain Barrels

 - Diverter: You might be enthusiastic about harvesting rainwater and want a barrel with the largest storage capacity.
 That’s great!
 But even with a 100-gallon barrel, there’s still the chance of overflow.
-You definitely don’t want that to happen.
+You don’t want that to happen.
 Rain barrels sit close to the house, so the excess water will run straight into the foundation, and you know that’s no good.
-When your rain barrel fills up, an automatic diverter activated by water pressure directs overflow back to your downspout.
+When your rain barrel fills up, an automatic diverter activated by water pressure can direct overflow back to your downspout.
 Hook up a hose, and let the water flow away from your home.

 FCMP Outdoor Rain Barrel

-mirainbarrel Rain Barrel
+Goplus Portable Rain Barrel